aio-libs/aiocache/docs/serializers.rst

 Currently the following are built in:

-- DefaultSerializer: stores data casting it to str.
+- StringSerializer: stores data casting it to str.
 Won't return the same type if the data stored is not a str.
 - PickleSerializer: ideal for storing any Python object or keeping types.
 - JsonSerializer: ideal for storing in json format.